-- annually, and as applicable;
+- annually, and as applicable,

-- if the student's condition changes;
+- if the student's condition changes,

 - immediately after the student has an anaphylactic reaction.

-It is the responsibility of the parents/guardians to:
+It is the responsibility of the parent/guardian to:

-- provide an ASCIA Action Plan completed by the child's medical practitioner, together with a current photo; - inform the school if their child's medical condition changes, and if relevant, provide an updated ASCIA Action Plan; - ensure the medication, including the auto-injector, is current.
+- provide an ASCIA Action Plan completed by the child's medical practitioner, together with a current photo, - inform the school if their child's medical condition changes, and if relevant provide an updated ASCIA Action Plan.